-A. The City will prepare the CAPER as required at the close of the grant year which shall be made available for public comment for a minimum of 15 days prior to submission to HUD.

-B. Public comments will be acceptedconsidered and responded to, as appropriate, with a summary of the comments attached to the CAPER for submittal to HUD.
+- A. The City will prepare the Consolidated Annual Performance and Evaluation Report (CAPER) as required at the close of the grant year which shall be made available for public comment for a minimum of 15 days prior to submission to HUD. - B. Public comments will be accepted and responded to, as appropriate, with a summary of the comments attached to the CAPER for submittal to HUD.